psantana5/firewall/docs/info.md

 ## License

-This firewall project is released under the MIT License.
+This firewall project is released under the [insert chosen license].
 Please review the license file for more details.